The 3 Most Common Types of Commercial Leases

 A net lease refers to a lease structure where the tenant pays a base rent and is also responsible for directly paying specific building-related expenses.

-The base rent amount is generally considerably less than that of a gross lease, since tenants then have to factor in paying their own utilities, cleaning fees, property taxes, CAMs and insurance premiums.
-Tenants should carefully evaluate these associated costs in addition to the base rent and consider what their total estimated expenses would be.
+The base rent is generally lower than that of a gross lease since tenants also cover utilities, cleaning fees, property taxes, CAMs, and insurance premiums.
+It’s important to carefully evaluate these additional costs when estimating your total expenses.

-There are three main types of net leases: single-net leases, double-net leases and, the most common, triple-net leases.
+There are three main types of net leases: single-net, double-net, and—most commonly—triple-net leases.
 We'll break down each type and its related expenses below.

 Single-Net Lease